The Perfect 3 Days in Buenos Aires Itinerary

 The reserve is perfect for a stroll, as well as for cycling and jogging.
 Other popular activities here include yoga and birdwatching.
 It's also an excellent spot for a picnic.
 You'll additionally find a few observation decks from which you can take in your surroundings.

-Stay in close proximity to Reserva Ecológica Costanera Sur
+🏨 Accommodations nearby Reserva Ecológica Costanera Sur

 Puente de la Mujer

-Within Puerto Madero features multiple streets with female names, so it shouldn't come as a surprise the area's iconic bridge is named "Puente de la Mujer" (Woman's Bridge).
+Puerto Madero features multiple streets with female names, so it shouldn't come as a surprise the area's iconic bridge is named "Puente de la Mujer" (Woman's Bridge).
+The iconic 160-meter-long pedestrian footbridge is known for its eye-catching and highly polished finish.

+This bridge catches your attention and is one of the city's most famous landmarks.
 Designed in 2001 by Spanish architect Santiago Calatrava, the bridge has a distinctive asymmetric design.
 The design represents a couple who are tango dancing, making it an ode to one of Argentina's most famous activities.

-Places to stay near the Womans Bridge
+🏨 Accommodations in close proximity to the Womans Bridge

 Plaza de Mayo